magit/emacsql/README.md

 # Emacsql

-Emacsql is a high-level Emacs Lisp front-end for SQLite (primarily), PostgreSQL, and potentially other SQL databases.
+Emacsql is a high-level Emacs Lisp front-end for SQLite (primarily), PostgreSQL, MySQL, and potentially other SQL databases.

 It is currently a work-in-progress (around 90% complete).